infinum/android-handbook/Gradle build system.md

 ```

 ###2.
 Lint options
 Lint is a static code analysis tool that checks your source files for potential bugs and optimization improvements.
-Lint check is mandatory on all projects.
+A lint check is mandatory on all projects.

-`lintOptions` block defines configuration for Lint.
-Possible config values can be found on [Lint support](http://tools.android.com/tech-docs/new-build-system/user-guide#TOC-Lint-support) page.
+The `lintOptions` block defines the configuration for lint.
+Possible config values can be found on the [lint support](http://tools.android.com/tech-docs/new-build-system/user-guide#TOC-Lint-support) page.

-**abortOnError** flag **must be** set to true.
+The **abortOnError** flag **must be** set to true.
 You can disable some of the checks after your team leaders' approval.
-All unapproved disabled checks and *abortOnError false* is subject to yellow card.
+All unapproved disabled checks and *abortOnError false* are subject to a yellow card.

 ```gradle
 lintOptions {